As Told by an Introvert: How to Make Friends

 So You Registered for A Marathon…

 So, you registered for a marathon.
 Now what?
-I signed up for my first marathon – the one at Wal Disney World in January.
+I signed up for my first marathon – the one at Walt Disney World in January.
 I’ve never gone more than 13.1 miles at once, but something, somewhere in my little ambitious mind was like, “Let’s see what happens when we run 26.2 miles in one day.”Continue reading “So You Registered for A Marathon…”

 Figure Skating 101: Blades